What To Plant In October-Zones 1-10

 How to Harvest Radishes

-Radishes grow very quickly.
-In fact, you can begin harvesting them 3-weeks after you planted them.
+Radishes proliferate.
+You can begin harvesting them three weeks after you plant them.
 You’ll want to harvest them when the roots are about 1 inch in diameter at the soil surface.
 Pull one out to test for size and maturity before harvesting all of them.

 Blueberries